gmateesc/Lambda_function_for_Kinesis_data_source/README.md

 <a name="objective" id="objective"></a>
 ## Objective

-This page shows the implementation in Python of a Lambda function that consumes events from Kinesis and exports them to S3.
+This page shows the implementation in Python of an AWS Lambda function that received events from a Kinesis event stream and exports them to S3.